-What is Git?
+What Is Git?

-What are Git Hooks
+What Are Git Hooks

-Git includes examples of Git hooks as soon as a local repository is started.
-It should be noted that sites like Github or Gitlab do not allow their use in the first instance.
-That is why they are mainly used in local or private instances.
+Git includes examples of hooks in any given Git repository.
+However, sites like GitHub or GitLab do not allow their use in the first instance.
+That is why Git hooks are mainly used in local or private instances.

 How to Use Git Hooks

 Hook scripts are stored in the .git/hooks/ directory.
 With Git’s template directory feature, users can install them automatically.
 Whenever you use “git init” or “git clone”, all the files and directories within the template directory will be copied to the new empty Git repository.

 Within .git/hooks/, you will find a series of sample hooks, such as commit-msg.sample, post-update.sample, and pre-commit.sample, which are good starting points.

 Installing hooks involve creating an executable file and saving it in the .git/hooks/ directory.

 Local or client-side hooks are triggered by events executed on the local computer, such as when you commit or merge a project.

 In general, there are three types of local or client-side hooks: